Frequently Asked Questions

 Q How active do I have to be?

 A Without doubt, single travellers enjoy a holiday with us and being part of the group.
-We reserve two of our double cabins for single travellers at no supplement on every cruise.
+For cruises onboard Glen Massan, Glen Tarsan, Glen Etive and Glen Shiel we reserve two of our double cabins for single travellers at no supplement on every cruise.
+Unfortunately we are unable to accommodate solo travellers on Glen Rosa.

 Q I have restricted mobility, can I cruise with you?